-Treatment of sleep apnea improves glucose levels in prediabetesMay 20th, 2013 in Sleep apnea /
+Treatment of sleep apnea improves glucose levels in prediabetesMay 20, 2013 in Medicine & Health / Sleep apnea

 Optimal treatment of sleep apnea in patients with prediabetes improves blood sugar (glucose) levels and thus can reduce cardiometabolic risk, according to a study to be presented at the ATS 2013 International Conference in Philadelphia.

 "Sleep apnea, a condition associated with breathing disturbances during sleep is known to be associated with abnormalities in glucose metabolism, but whether treatment of sleep apnea has any beneficial effects on glucose metabolism is still under investigation" said lead author Sushmita Pamidi, MD, of the Department of Medicine at McGill University in Montreal, Canada-"We have studied patients with sleep apnea and prediabetes, a condition defined as higher than normal blood glucose levels but not high enough to be considered diabetes.
 We found that optimal treatment of sleep apnea with continuous positive airway pressure (CPAP) for two weeks led to significant improvements in glucose levels following an oral glucose challenge without affecting insulin secretion, suggesting an improvement in insulin sensitivity."

 Insulin is a hormone produced in the pancreas that regulates the metabolism of glucose in the body.
 Insulin resistance is a condition in which normal amounts of insulin are not adequate to produce a normal cellular insulin response to glucose ingestion.
 Low insulin sensitivity, a measure of how sensitive a person's body is to the effects of insulin, is associated with the development of type 2 diabetes.